SFTR and new reporting obligations

 KDPW’s new service: SFT trade repository

 As counterparties will be required under the SFTR to report details of their transactions to trade repositories, KDPW is preparing to provide market participants with a new service enabling them to meet this obligation.
-KDPW has operated for more than two years as a Trade Repository under the EMIR and has the necessary experience, expertise, resources and a range of technological and procedural solutions necessary to accept and maintain trade reports.
+KDPW operates as a Trade Repository under the EMIR and has the necessary experience, expertise, resources and a range of technological and procedural solutions necessary to accept and maintain trade reports.
 In addition, as a trade repository authorised by the ESMA under the EMIR, KDPW_TR is eligible for the fast-track authorisation procedure under the SFTR.

 The complementary service offered by KDPW provides trade repository participants (both under the SFTR and under the EMIR) with major benefits including: